 Additionally, there are risks associated with the reliance on third parties to originate these loans.
 Should we discontinue any of these third-party vendor relationships or otherwise be unable to use these vendors in the future, our ability to acquire automobile loans that meet our guidelines may be disrupted.
-Moreover, because these loans are originated by third parties which are not our employees, we assume risks associated with unsatisfactory origination procedures, including compliance with federal, state, and local laws.
+Moreover, because these loans are originated by third-parties which are not our employees, we assume risks associated with unsatisfactory origination procedures, including compliance with federal, state, and local laws.
 Finally, although we believe that we have procedures in place to review and assess the risks of these third-party vendor relationships, one of these relationships is new or "unseasoned," and the purchased loans have not been outstanding for a sufficient period of time to demonstrate performance and indicate the potential risks in the loan portfolio.

 Home Equity Loans and Lines of Credit.
 We originate fixed-rate home equity loans and both fixed-rate and adjustable-rate home equity lines of credit secured by a lien on the borrower's residence.
 Our home equity products are limited to 95% of the property value less any other third-party mortgages.
-We use the same underwriting standards for home equity lines and loans as we use for one-to four-family residential real estate loans.
+We use the same underwriting standards for home equity lines and loans as we use for one- to four-family residential real estate loans.
 The fixed-rate for home equity loans and lines of credit are generally determined as a percentage over the prime rate.
 The variable interest rates for home equity lines of credit float at a stated margin over the highest prime rate published in The Wall Street Journal and may not exceed 15.00% over the life of the loan.
 We currently offer home equity loans with terms of up to 15 years with principal and interest paid monthly from the closing date.
 The home equity lines provide for an initial revolving draw period of up to 10 years.
-At the end of the initial 10-year draw period, the outstanding balance is then converted to a fully amortizing loan with a repayment term of 15 years.
-At December 31, 2022, we had \$11.6 million, or 4.0% of total loans, of home equity loans and outstanding advances under home equity lines and an additional \$10.6 million of funds committed, but not advanced, under home equity lines of credit.
-At December 31, 2022, eight home equity loans with an aggregate principal balance of \$172,000 were 90 days or more delinquent.
+The outstanding principal balance is then fully repaid in monthly principal and interest payments calculated on a 15-year amortization.
+At the end of the initial 10 years, the line is to be paid in full.
+At December 31, 2021, we had \$9.7 million, or 3.7% of total loans, of home equity loans and outstanding advances under home equity lines and an additional \$9.4 million of funds committed, but not advanced, under home equity lines of credit.
+At December 31, 2021, there were six home equity loans totaling \$66,000 that were 90 days or more delinquent.
 Home equity lending is subject to many of the same risks as one- to four-family residential loans except that home equity loans tend to have higher loan-to-value ratios and higher household debt and thus may be more vulnerable to adverse economic conditions.

 Student Loans.
 We offered student loans to both in-school (full or part-time) students and out of school students.
 This program was closed to new student loan originations beginning in December 2021, however, we will still continue to maintain our existing portfolio.
 For out of school students and their caregivers who borrowed for their education, our loan program allows the borrower to consolidate both federal and private student loans.
 There are no prepayment penalties.
-At December 31, 2022, \$1.8 million, or 0.6% of our total loan portfolio, was student loans.
-At December 31, 2022, six student loans with an aggregate principal balance of \$68,000 were 90 days or more delinquent.
+At December 31, 2021, \$2.1 million, or 0.8% of our total loan portfolio, was student loans.
+There were no student loans delinquent 90 days or more at December 31, 2021.